Modernism: Relationship with postmodernism

+Modernist reactions against postmodernism include remodernism, which rejects the cynicism and deconstruction of postmodern art in favor of reviving early modernist aesthetic currents.

 Criticism of late modernity

-In fact, modernism flourished mainly in consumer/capitalist societies, despite the fact that its proponents often rejected consumerism itself.
-However, high modernism began to merge with consumer culture after World War II, especially during the 1960s.
-Modernist devices also started to appear in popular cinema, and later on in music videos.
-Modernist design also began to enter the mainstream of popular culture, as simplified and stylized forms became popular, often associated with dreams of a space age high-tech future.
+Although artistic modernism tended to reject capitalist values such as consumerism, 20th century civil society embraced global mass production and the proliferation of cheap and accessible commodities.
+This period of social development is known as "late or high modernity" and originates in advanced Western societies.
+The German sociologist Jürgen Habermas, in The Theory of Communicative Action (1981), developed the first substantive critique of the culture of late modernity.
+Another important early critique of late modernity is the American sociologist George Ritzer's The McDonaldization of Society (1993).
+Ritzer describes how late modernity became saturated with fast food consumer culture.
+Other authors have demonstrated how modernist devices appeared in popular cinema, and later on in music videos.
+Modernist design has entered the mainstream of popular culture, as simplified and stylized forms became popular, often associated with dreams of a space age high-tech future.

 In 2008, Janet Bennett published Modernity and Its Critics through The Oxford Handbook of Political Theory.
-Merging of consumer and high versions of Modernist culture led to a radical transformation of the meaning of "Modernism".
+Merging of consumer and high -end versions of modernist culture led to a radical transformation of the meaning of "modernism".
 First, it implied that a movement based on the rejection of tradition had become a tradition of its own.
-Second, it demonstrated that the distinction between elite Modernist and mass consumerist culture had lost its precision.
+Second, it demonstrated that the distinction between elite modernist and mass consumerist culture had lost its precision.
 Modernism had become so institutionalized that it was now "post avant-garde", indicating that it had lost its power as a revolutionary movement.
 Many have interpreted this transformation as the beginning of the phase that became known as postmodernism.
 For others, such as art critic Robert Hughes, postmodernism represents an extension of modernism.

-"Anti-modern" or "counter-modern" movements seek to emphasize holism, connection and spirituality as remedies or antidotes to modernism.
+"Anti-Modern" or "Counter-Modern" movements seek to emphasize holism, connection and spirituality as remedies or antidotes to modernism.
 Such movements see modernism as reductionist, and therefore subject to an inability to see systemic and emergent effects.

 Some traditionalist artists like Alexander Stoddart reject modernism generally as the product of "an epoch of false money allied with false culture".